Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Data and sample selection

 We utilize all JWST/NIRSpec Prism spectra available on the DAWN JWST Archive \citep[DJA;][]{Brammer2025zndo}.
 Spectra on the DJA version 4.4 are reduced with \texttt{msaexp} \citep{Brammer2022zndo}, following \citet{deGraaff2025AAP} and \citet{Heintz2024Sci}, and the 1D spectra are extracted using the optimal aperture method \citep{Horne1986PASP}.
 We only used \texttt{grade=3} NIRSpec/Prism spectra without missing data due to the detector gap from rest far-UV to optical bands.
 We focus on the NIRSpec/Prism sample, because one of our goals is to spectroscopically measure the rest UV continuum colors and luminosity.
 Requiring NIRSpec grating observations would enable us to capture more fainter and/or narrower broad line components, but it would make our sample much more smaller and heterogeneous.
 This selection includes 80,367 spectra in total.

 We first select broad H$\alpha$ line emitters at $5<z_{\rm spec}<7.2$ with rest UV continuum detection.
 Specifically, we use the DJA outputs for the initial selection of sources that meet: \begin{itemize} \item 5 $<$ \texttt{z_best} $< 7.2$, \item S/N(H$\alpha$) $> 30$, \item the S/N of the synthesized flux of the Prism spectrum in the rest-UV filter is greater than 3, \end{itemize} where \texttt{z_best} is the best redshift estimate from the spectrum given as a DJA product.
 This initial cut selects 383 H$\alpha$ emitters at $5<z_{\rm spec}<7.2$.
 The redshift range is determined so that both the rest UV continuum and H$\alpha$ line can be observed with NIRSpec/Prism.
 For each selected H$\alpha$ emitter, we fit the observed H$\alpha$ line twice: with a single unresolved line profile and with two-component (broad+narrow) line profiles.
 We then compute the least chi-square values of these fits, and select broad H$\alpha$ emitters by requiring $\chi^2_{\rm unres}/\chi^2_{\rm two-comp} > 1.6$.
-We obtain a sample of 53 broad H$\alpha$ emitters.
+We finally removed duplicated sources that were observed in multiple programs and registered on DJA as different sources.
+We obtain a sample of 50 broad H$\alpha$ emitters.